NalinDalal/modheshwari/README.md

 create a sidebar to navigate like every service, but keep it in a burger button{done 09.02.2025}

-now for role based auth we will use clerk unfortunately, so work on middleware.ts file-> add clerk there now call diff builtin options in layout.tsx, wrap clerkprovider inside sessionprovider

 update env

 see i want to do what->